 New Zealand’s scenery is internationally renowned and unique, often lending itself as an alternative world or time, and in doing so never looking out of place.

-Auckland has long been home to American Sci-Fi, Fantasy, and Horror genre television by using the diverse and magical locations in close proximity to a myriad of film making infrastructure and shooting studios.
-More recently contemporary scripts are using local locations and our exceptional set building skills showing Auckland as a powerhouse for international productions.
-Plug into long-established and world-class film & TV crew who, proficient in both long form features and fast turnaround TV disciplines, are a deep talent base.
-An extremely fun and safe city, Auckland is recognised internationally as a leading film & TV production destination.
+Auckland has long been home to Fantasy, Sci-Fi and Horror genre film & television by using the diverse and magical locations in close proximity to film making infrastructure and shooting studios.
+More recently contemporary scripts are establishing our locations and our exceptional set building skills, which showcase Auckland as a powerhouse for international productions set in past, present or future.
+Plug into long-established and world-class crew who are proficient in both long form features and fast turnaround TV disciplines and make up a deep talent base.
+A fun, sophisticated and very safe location, Auckland continues to be recognised internationally as a leading production destination.

 “The 'World Bank' rates New Zealand as the easiest place in the world to do business… New Zealand is ranked as one of the most honest business environments in the world” – Michael Brook, Manager of Screen Auckland